 It is important to note that CGT charges can arise to the donor on a gift of property to another person, other than on gifts between spouses and civil partners.

-Furnished holiday lets, can be treated as business assets and attract some preferential tax reliefs.
-The property must meet specific criteria in order to qualify.
+To qualify as a furnished holiday let the property must meet specific criteria.
 Essentially they must be let on a commercial basis, for example the property must:

 Most of the income tax benefits have been removed from furnished holiday lettings in recent years, and they are now charged to income tax in much the same way as other rental property, although capital allowances can be claimed on assets acquired to support the business.